 When information is quoted, paraphrased, or summarized, the source of that information must be documented.
 Otherwise, you are guilty of plagiarism.
-See the Library's Plagiarism Tutorial.
+See the Library's Academic Integrity Tutorial.

 Various standards have been created for citing sources in different disciplines such as CSE (Council of Science Editors, formerly the CBE, Council of Biology Editors), APA (American Psychological Association), and MLA (Modern Language Association).
 Please note that standards for citing electronic information are still evolving, and many print and electronic style guides may appear to be inconsistent in their instructions.